 - Chemical and Heavy Metal Cleansing

-- Other natural remedies for inflammation: Bromelain, Turmeric, Devil’s Claw, White Willow Bark, Cat’s Claw-TOA free, Eucommia (if you have high blood pressure consult with practitioner first), Green Tea, Pycnogenol, Boswellia serrata resin (Frankincense), Resveratrol, Capsaicin.
+- Other Natural Remedies for Inflammation: Bromelain, Astaxanthin, Organic Turmeric, Devil’s Claw, White Willow Bark, Cat’s Claw-TOA free, Eucommia (if you have high blood pressure consult with a practitioner first), Green Tea, Pycnogenol, Boswellia Serrata Resin (Frankincense), Resveratrol, Capsaicin.

-- Daily Exercise.
+- Daily Exercise for Lymphatic Drainage.
 As with most things, moderation is key.
-I highly suggest walking, rebounding, working with weights and stationary bikes.
+I highly suggest walking, rebounding, working with weights, dry body brushing, and stationary bikes.

-- Adequate restful sleep.
-To ensure adequate sleep, most experts recommend sleeping for six to 12 hours nightly.
+- Restful Sleep.
+Most experts recommend sleeping for six to eight hours nightly to ensure restful sleep.
 Try to go to bed at the same time every night, including weekends.

-We have only begun to scratch the surface when it comes to the understanding of the role of inflammation in disease.
-It will be fascinating to watch as our knowledge increases, and see how much of a difference this makes in our pursuit of health and avoidance of sickness.
-Inflammation may well be the buzz word regarding wholeness and good health for many years to come.
+We have only begun to scratch the surface when it comes to understanding inflammation in disease.
+It will be fascinating to watch as our knowledge increases and see how much of a difference this makes in our pursuit of health and avoidance of sickness.
+Inflammation may well be the buzzword regarding wholeness and good health for many years to come.

 Research and More Information

 Andrew S Greenberg, Martin S Obin.
-Obesity and the role of adipose tissue in inflammation and metabolism.
+Obesity and the role of adipose inflammation and metabolism.
 The American Journal of Clinical Nutrition.
 February 2006 vol. 83 no.2 pages 461S-465S.

 Proc Natl Acad Sci.
 Published online October 20, 2014.
 Abstract